chiahsing-loh/Secure-Network-Devices/README.md

 |switchport access vlan 10 |assigns FastEthernet0/2 (fa0/2)  to VLAN 10.|
 |int fa0/3 |enters the interface configuration mode for FastEthernet0/3 (fa0/3).|
 |Switchport mode trunk |configures FastEthernet0/3 as a trunk port.
 Unlike access mode, trunk mode allows multiple VLANs to pass through.
 A trunk port is typically used for inter-switch communication or connecting to a router for VLAN routing.
 Hence, FastEthernet0/3 (fa0/3) can transport traffic for VLAN 10 and other VLANs.|

+The commands for establishing connectivity between Switch1 and Router0 are as follows:

+Figure 19:Configuration Switch1

+Figure 20: Configuration of Router0 to establish connectivity with Switch1

+Connectivity test for PCs within the same VLAN 10:

+Figure 21:

+Connectivity test for PCs within the same VLAN 20:

+Figure 22:

+Connectivity test from PC0 on VLAN 10 to PC2 (10.10.20.1) and PC3 (10.10.20.2)  on VLAN 20:

+Figure 23:

+Connectivity test from PC2 on VLAN 20 to PC0 (10.10.10.1) and PC1 (10.10.10.2)  on VLAN 10:

+Figure 24:

+The connectivity tests concluded that:
+	1. PCs on the same VLAN can communicate with each other.
+	2. PCs on VLAN 10 can communicate with PCs on VLAN 20.

+#### Task 5: Configure DHCP on the router and secure the ports of the switch from unauthorized access